 EnergyPoint started its surveys with the assumptions that customer focus drives best practices and satisfied customers feed growth.
 Those facts held steady.
 And as we culled more industry wisdom from end users, we shared with our readers and subscribers a clearer picture of the critical variables companies can focus upon to create satisfied repeat customers.
 We also offered insights into how customers can influence the performance of their suppliers.
 Continue reading “The Customer Has Spoken: A Decade of Appraisals”

 In Parts 1 and 2 of this article series, we examined the role customer dissatisfaction can play in the failure of M&A transactions, as well as the impacts various types of mergers can have on customers.
-In combination, the pieces presented what we hope is a cogent argument to reconsider, for the sake of both customers and shareholders, corporate combinations as some industry participants’ seemingly go-to means for achieving growth.
+In combination, we’ve presented what we hope is a cogent argument to reconsider — for the sake of both customers and shareholders — corporate combinations as some industry participants’ seemingly go-to means for achieving growth.

 In Part 1 of this series, we discussed how customer defections and dissatisfaction can play very real roles in the under performance (or outright failure) of even the most highly touted corporate combinations.
 In this Part 2, we’ll look at the different types of M&A transactions and the impacts on customers that tend to arise from each.

 A lot of life is about expectations.
 When expectations are not met, we tend to react negatively.
 Business is the same way.
 While it might feel good to make lofty claims concerning the reliability, value or benefit of our products or services, if doing so leads to unrealistically high customer expectations, we’re doing ourselves and our customers a disfavor.

 One of the questions EnergyPoint gets most often concerning its survey results is why certain oilfield suppliers perceived as having strong technology fare so modestly, or even poorly, in our annual customer satisfaction rankings of oilfield suppliers.
 The answer has to do with who’s setting the customers’ expectations around the technology — the company or the market place?
 Continue reading “A Matter Of Expectations”